Dharmapala of Nalanda

 Dharmapāla (traditional Chinese: 護法, pinyin: Hùfǎ) (530–561 CE or 530–590 CE), was an Indian Buddhist scholar and one of the main teachers of the Yogācāra school of philosophy in India.
 Amongst his contemporaries were Sthiramati and Bhāviveka, the latter of whom he interacted with.
-Dharmapāla's philosophical thought is mainly preserved in Chinese translations and he is high regarded within the school of East Asian Yogācāra.
+Dharmapāla's philosophical thought is mainly preserved in Chinese translations and he is highly regarded within the school of East Asian Yogācāra.

 Life

 In his Records of the Western Regions, Xuanzang writes that Dharmapāla was born in Kanchipuram, where he was the son of a high official and was betrothed to a daughter of the king.
 However just before his wedding was supposed to take place, he escaped and entered the order, studied all views, Hinayana as well as Mahayana, and attained to reverence and distinction.
 Some variations of this story assert that he escaped by praying to a deity who transported him to a monastery which was located far from his homeland.
 He studied in Nalanda as a student of Dignāga and Śīlabhadra later became his disciple.
-Later he succeeded him as abbot of the University.
+Later he succeeded him as abbot of the university.
 He spent his last years near the Bodhi tree, where he died.
 There are differing accounts as to how long Dharmapāla stayed at Nalanda.
 Kuiji, a disciple of Xuanzang, states in his writings that Dharmapāla left Nalanda at the age of twenty-nine to write treatises and practice meditation before dying at the age of thirty-two.
 However Taranatha states that Dharmapāla stayed at Nalanda for thirty years where he continued to study under Dignāga.